u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Not too long ago, there was one dominant way to build software: highly centralized, hierarchical, meticulously planned, opaque.
 Eventually, a new decentralized mechanism emerged within the Linux ecosystem.
 It was Darwinian, the way ideas surfaced, evolved, and endured.
 Though it seemed chaotic from the outside, it proved far more adaptive and transparent

 Our current system of science is similarly slow, siloed, and centered around crafted, polished papers.
 A process that was optimized for a different era.
-And though this system gave us breakthroughs like CRISPR, CAR-T cell therapy, and so much more, as I reflect on Eric Raymond’s analysis in *The Cathedral and the Bazaar*, I can’t help but wonder how much more we could achieve if we borrowed lessons from the Bazaar.
+And though this system gave us breakthroughs like CRISPR, CAR-T cell therapy, and so much more, as I reflect on Eric Raymond’s analysis in *The Cathedral and the Bazaar*, I can’t help but wonder how much more we could achieve if we borrowed lessons from the Bazaar for science, too.

 By rethinking how we represent knowledge at a level deeper than the paper and properly tracking and crediting intellectual contributions of authors, we can lay a new foundation that unlocks a future of science which reflects how science actually happens, with more collaboration, faster iteration, and efficient, transformative discovery.

 ### Polish and Perish: The Cathedral Erases Knowledge

-Back in my research days, we'd have weekly lab meetings with our team of overworked, underpaid, unbelievably brilliant scientists.
+In my research days, we'd have weekly lab meetings with our team of overworked, underpaid, unbelievably brilliant scientists.

 We'd share updates on experiments and hypotheses, discuss a new paper someone published about a really specific immune target, and show off what we knew.

 These meetings were, in a way, our weekly bazaars.
 Sometimes structured, sometimes chaotic.
 Full of food – donuts, bagels, and coffee.
 We didn’t just run off and work by ourselves for months.
 We had to iterate.
-Propose ideas, discuss them.
+Propose experiments, discuss them.
 It’s how we learned from one another and held each other accountable.
 All that juicy knowledge tucked away in each of our brains.

 > "No, no, you can't trust that paper.
 That PI always fudges their data in these ways.
 See?
 I'm not sure we can incorporate those ideas into our own experiments."